nicole-dwenger/nlp-exam/README.md

 ```
 |-- data/                       # Directory containing prepared training and prediction data
     |-- unlabelled_data/        # Directory for prepared data for prediction of sentiments, i.e. lexicon expansion
-    |-- labelled_data           # Directory for prepared data to develop and evaluate model for sentiment prediction
+    |-- labelled_data/          # Directory for prepared data to develop and evaluate model for sentiment prediction

 |-- embeddings/                 # Directory containing embeddings (not on github)
 |-- lemmas/                     # Directory contining list of the most frequenly used lemmas (not on github)